Multi-million dollar revitalization project in the works in downtown Anderson

-Some buildings which sit at the corner of North Main and Calhoun Street, will soon change.
+Buildings, which sit at the corner of North Main Street and Calhoun Street, will soon change.

 McCoy Wright Commercial Real Estate is the developer for the brewery, and a second old building that will have retail and dining space.